Muscle Anatomy-aware Geometric Deep Learning for sEMG-based Gesture Decoding: Introduction

 Thus, a gesture decoding framework that explicitly addresses the non-Euclidean structure of the data and offers generalizability across sessions/subjects without depending on (pseudo)labels is not available in the literature.
-To address this gap, we note that covariance-based features, such as common spatial patterns (CSP), based on eigen decomposition of covariance matrices have proven to be superior for gesture classification \cite{riillo2014optimization}.
-Recently, researchers have used geodesic distance between rectified covariance matrices on Riemannian manifold to robustly model complex interactions across spatially distributed motor units during different hand gestures \cite{gowda2024topology}.
-While manifold-based learning is better-suited to capture the non-Euclidean structure of the data, the methods available in literature rely on hand-crafted features: their design can be inefficient for non-homogeneous sEMG sensor recordings and they are inadequate for modeling the domain shift across subjects/sessions.
-In this article, we draw inspiration from the success of learning on Riemannian manifolds and develop an end-to-end deep learning model coupled with unsupervised domain adaptation for gesture decoding.
+This research gap reduces the efficiency and applicability to real-life applications.
+To address this gap, we propose to use covariance-based features, such as common spatial patterns (CSP), based on eigen decomposition of covariance matrices, which have been proven to be superior for gesture classification \cite{riillo2014optimization, gowda2024topology}.
+While such manifold-based learning is better-suited to capture the non-Euclidean structure of the data, existing methods rely on hand-crafted features whose design can be inefficient for non-homogeneous sEMG sensor recordings and inadequate for modeling the domain shift across subjects/sessions.
+In this article, we draw inspiration from the success of learning on Riemannian manifolds and develop an end-to-end model coupled with unsupervised domain adaptation for gesture decoding.